LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 ``Controller``
 ^^^^^^^^^^^^^^

-In ASP.NET, we'll organize controller code into a controller directory.
+In ASP.NET, we'll organize controller code into the provided ``controller`` directory.
 Remember when we mentioned that the framework works by convention over configuration?
-This is what we mean.
-It's not required for a controller to be in a controller package, but it's generally a good idea.
+In the case of ASP.NET, some tools may depend on us following the convention.
+If you want to change something about the provided structure, be sure to double check the documentation to make sure a tool does not depend on you following it!

 To designate a given class as a controller within the ASP.NET framework, we extend the ``Controller`` class.
-The `Controller class <https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.controller?view=aspnet-mvc-5.2>`_ provides us with the necessary members and methods to send and receive HTTP requests in our controller.
+The `Controller class <https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.controller?view=aspnet-mvc-5.2>`_ provides us with the necessary members and methods to manage traffic between the three components in our MVC application.

 .. sourcecode:: csharp